 Focus on the Family offers a wide variety of resources for dads and moms to help communicate biblical values to the next generation.
 These are listed below along with a collection of helpful articles.
 We also publish two monthly magazines for children, Clubhouse and Clubhouse, Jr.

-If you need help applying these principles, Focus on the Family has a staff of pastoral counselors who would love to discuss your questions and concerns with you over the phone.
-They are available at this number.
+If you need help applying these principles, call our staff of pastoral counselors.
+They'd love to discuss your questions and concerns with you over the phone.